-The Solar Branco Eco Estate aims to be a leading Eco and sustainable hotel in the Azores.
+The Solar Branco Eco Estate aims to lead the way in the Azores regarding meaningful eco initatives and sustainability projects for hotels in the Azores.
 We believe in leading the way for sustainable tourism in the Azores.
 We know that everything we do impacts on the environment.
 But we believe we can reduce our impact through simple, significant and careful steps.
 Our initiatives include a complete ban on single-use plastic and pesticides.
 We are the first in the Azores to commit to being a zero food waste hotel.
 In the gardens we have 3 dedicated wildlife ponds for frogs and local birds.
 Our chickens are all free-range, and our field is maintained with wildflowers, cut in stages only twice a year encouraging wildflowers for pollinators and other wildlife.
 We employ local staff and buy the majority of our food produce from local vendors.
 Ask us about our work and projects while you are on the estate.

 Ocean Azores Foundation: The Solar Branco Eco Estate in combination with our in-house brand Baleia Gin is working to support the Azores in several areas of marine and sustainable conservation.
 Read more on our commitment to sustainability and eco-tourism here.

 SOME HIGHLIGHTS FROM THE ESTATE

 The Solar Branco Eco Estate aims to go above and beyond with our sustainability plans in all areas of the hotel and experiences.
 From careful restoration to world leading technologies to support our sustainability efforts.
 A sample of our work is outlined below, but for a full tour and explanation of what we do please speak to us directly.